CampbellCrowley/SpikeyBot-Discord/README.md

   - Eslint is run with pre-commit git hook.
 - Most code is moved into sub-modules for easier division and reloading.
   - Minimal mode only loads minimal features to allow for multiple bots to run without overlap.
-  - Music sub-module is expected to run in separate process to improve performance until better solution for music is made.
+  - Music sub-module downloads audio in a separate thread but is still managed by the main event loop.
   - Submodules are passed in via command line arguments.
     - Path relative to module should be given.
     - Must be valid for directly being passed into `require()`.